seanpm2001/AI2001_Docs/RepoData/Description/GitHub/README.txt

-🧠️🖥️2️⃣️0️⃣️0️⃣️1️⃣️📖️ The dcoumentation source repository for the open source AI2001 Artificial Intelligence project.
+🧠️🖥️2️⃣️0️⃣️0️⃣️1️⃣️📖️ The documentation source repository for the open source AI2001 Artificial Intelligence project.